 Social Security Claims Process

 Claiming social security benefits when you are disabled can be a daunting process, especially if your claim is initially denied.
-Boston social security attorney Michael O. Smith has helped his clients claim social security disability benefits for over 15 years.
+Boston social security attorney Smith and his team of attorneys have helped his clients claim social security disability benefits for over 15 years.
 He understands the lengthy and complex nature of the social security claims process.
 He can provide the comprehensive representation you need to obtain your disability benefits.
 Please contact us today if you need help with your social security matter.Social Security Claims Process

 If you have a long-term disabling condition, you may be able to receive social security disability income (SSDI) or supplemental security income (SSI) benefits.
 You can apply for SSDI benefits online; however, you must apply for SSI benefits at the local Social Security Administration (Administration) office.
 If you qualify for SSDI, the information in your application can be used to initiate the SSI process.
 A representative will contact you to obtain any additional information the Administration may need to determine if you also qualify for SSI.